 ./artemis user add --user-command-user guest --user-command-password guest --role admin

-This will use the default codec to perform a "one-way" hash of the password and alter both the artemis-users.properties and artemis-roles.properties files with the specified values.
+This will use the default codec to perform a one-way hash of the password and alter both the artemis-users.properties and artemis-roles.properties files with the specified values.

 Passwords in artemis-users.properties are automatically detected as hashed or not by looking for the syntax ENC(<hash>).
 The mask-password parameter does not need to be true to use hashed passwords here.